enkidevs/curriculum/javascript/core/objects/object-part-1.md

 We can also access properties using the array syntax.

-This can be useful when you do not know the name of the property you want to change it at runtime dynamically .
+This can be very useful, especially when you do not know the name of the property you want to dynamically change at runtime .

 ```js
 let propName = "firstName";